theresagao/birth-control-bot/README.md

 ##What is it?

 birthcontrolbot is a sms messaging bot for people to obtain information about birth control options near them.
-Users can discreetly find out which options most cohere withtheir choices and bodies, as well as receive addresses of nearby locations to obtain birth control without needing a smartphone or accessing the internet.
+Users can discreetly find out which options most cohere with their choices and bodies, as well as receive addresses of nearby locations to obtain birth control without needing a smartphone or accessing the internet.

 ##The Stack